 “Many homeowners don’t think about maintaining their roof until they see a spot appear on their ceiling.
 At that point, you will need roof repairs, and you will need to paint your ceiling,” Sold Rock Roofing’s Grant Smith said.
 “Being a proactive homeowner can save you thousands of dollars.
 Maintaining your roof is an important part of your to-do list as winter approaches.

 Founded in 1990 by Tracy Hanning and a longtime Centerville business, Solid Rock Roofing is owned and operated by Tracy’s daughter, Cheryl Smith, and Grant, her son.
-The company performs residential roof and gutter replacement and repairs, siding replacement and repairs, attic insulation and snow removal.
+The company performs residential roof and gutter replacement and repairs, and attic insulation.
 The company recently purchased Miami Valley Roof Cleaning to expand the menu of services.
 Seasonal roofing tune-ups, and cleaning, are beneficial maintenance steps to prolonging a roof’s life.

 Ideally, homeowners will have a roof tune-up done every two years, Smith said.